 Open the User Profile you created especially for recorder input by choosing Profile→Open User Profile from the NaturallySpeaking menu, selecting the special User Profile that you set up for recorded speech, and then clicking the Open button.

 If your portable recorder uses the analog (Line-In) connection, NaturallySpeaking will expect a certain volume from your recorder.
 When you transcribe text, either make sure the volume is set to the same level you used for training or run the Audio Setup Wizard again at this point.
 To run the Audio Setup Wizard, choose Audio→Read Text to improve accuracy and choose the Adjust Volume Only selection.

 In NaturallySpeaking, choose Tools→Transcribe Recording (or click the Transcribe button if your DragonBar has the Extras bar extended).

-The Transcribe From dialog box appears and asks you to select where Dragon NaturallySpeaking can find the audio file you want to transcribe.
+A Transcribe a Recorded Audio File screen opens and asks you to select where Dragon NaturallySpeaking can find the audio file you want to transcribe.

-Either type in or click the Browse button to select the file you want to transcribe from your hard drive.
+Either type in the file name or click the Browse to Locate File button to select the file you want to transcribe from your hard drive.

 The DragonPad opens and begins transcribing.